lcod-team/lcod-resolver/README.md

 The Rust CLI registers the same core/flow/tooling contracts automatically.
 Any of the overrides can be mixed with `--state` as in the Node example.

-The compose relies on `tooling/script@1` with import aliases to call filesystem/network axioms.
+The compose relies on `tooling/script@1` with import aliases to call filesystem/network axioms, while the common setup/teardown steps rely on the reusable resolver helpers from `lcod-spec`.
 Runtimes only need to provide the generic cache selector axiom `lcod://tooling/resolver/cache-dir@1` in addition to the standard filesystem/git/http/hash contracts.
-The legacy contract `lcod://contract/tooling/resolve-dependency@1` remains as a stub for compatibility but the compose no longer depends on it.

 ## Output